Table of Contents

 How is Huntington’s disease diagnosed?

 Doctors use a variety of tools to diagnose Huntington’s disease.
-They will start with a physical exam to observe a person’s symptoms.
-The doctor will ask questions about symptoms and a person’s family medical history.
-A brain scan can show abnormalities in the brain.
+They will start with a physical exam to observe your symptoms.
+They will ask questions about symptoms and your family medical history.
+A brain imaging test, such as CT or MRI, can show abnormalities in the brain.
 A lab can detect the Huntington’s disease gene with a simple blood test.

 Can Huntington’s disease be prevented or avoided?